node-vk-bot-api/node-vk-bot-api/README.md

 ### .stop()

 Stop the bot.
-Disables receiving updates from Long Poll and Webhook.
+Disables any receiving updates from Long Poll or Callback APIs.

 ```js
 bot.stop()